goodresearchpracticeroadmap/goodresearchpracticeroadmap.github.io/content/doing/data-analysis.md

   - You should always make sure any data analysis is **replicable and reproducible** – be sure you know and record exactly what you did and how you did it.

- -  Be sure to back up your analysis workflow and use a system for version control
+ -  Be sure to back up your analysis workflow and use a system for version control.

   - If using specific software for data analysis, always **record the exact software versions and settings used**, and keep a record of the exact steps you followed.